An affront has been committed!

 A lot of Card Game Anime actually end up with duels for The Fate Of The World rather than just the lives of the two involved.
 Serious Business, you know.

 See Wizard Duel for the magical equivalent.
 Compare Combat by Champion, and Trial by Combat.
+Sniper duels are a subtrope, though they usually just occur in the normal course of warfare rather than being explicitly agreed upon beforehand.

 The video game version of this, of course, is the Duel Boss.